JoshuaMarden/energy_monitor/README.md

 ## Authors and Acknowledgment

-If people have pushed to this repo, they are authors!
+If people have pushed to this repo, they are authors.

 ## License